-This Fri., Sept., 16 from 5-8 p.m. is another rendition of the LexArts Hop — when dozens of galleries + businesses stay open late for the public to view art, for free.
+This Friday., Nov., 17 from 5 p.m. to 8 p.m. is another rendition of the LexArts Hop when dozens of galleries + businesses stay open late for the public to view art — for free.

-Special this month is the return of the ReImagine project — a unique fundraiser where local artists are chosen to “re-imagine” drawings submitted by local students.
-Let’s review, shall we?
+While you’re out and about, be sure to stop by the Living Arts & Science Center for the opening of the REIMAGINE project — the unique fundraiser where local artists are chosen to “re-imagine” drawings submitted by local students.

-ReImagine was started in 2014 by Lori Barnett, then executive director of Creative Alliance, and her daughter Grace.
-The now shuddered arts nonprofit ran the project from 2014-2019.
+REIMAGINE was started in 2014 by Lori Barnett, then executive director of Creative Alliance, and her daughter Grace.
+The now shuttered arts nonprofit ran the project from 2014-2019.

-Arts Connect, a nonprofit dedicated to arts awareness in the community, has now revived the project.
 “We serendipitously bumped into each other at the Headley-Whitney Museum.
-I asked her [Lori] if we could join forces and take it on.
-It’s [ReImagine] is perfect for our spirit + mission,” said Kate Savage, Executive Director at Arts Connect.
+I asked [Lori] if we could join forces and take it on.
+[ReImagine] is perfect for our spirit + mission,” said Kate Savage, Executive Director at Arts Connect.

 How to see it